ArtiLuca/algorithms-and-puzzles/Advent of Code 2020/day07/README.md

 The changes needed during the initial read phase were minimal.
 Now, instead of skipping the *numerical quantity* of each *child* bag of a rule, I convert it into its corresponding value.
 I then also update the new `parentToChildren` map for every rule with a *parent* that contains *child* bags.
 This is done by **pushing** the **parent name** as the **key** and the `ColorCodedBag` representing the *child* bag (with name and quantity) as the **value**.

-After applying those changes, to solve Part 2, I decided to use a *recursive top-down traversal* helper:
-`countNestedBags(const std::string& currentColor) const`.
+After applying those changes, to solve Part 2, I decided to use a *recursive top-down traversal* helper `countNestedBags(const std::string& currentColor) const`.
 This helper returns the total number of *nested child bags* assigned to `currentColor`.
 For each *child*, the returned result is given by:

 $$
 \text{Total for this child} = \text{quantity } + (\text{quantity } \times \text{ everything inside that child})